bbauska/W3Cx-4of5-thru-May-2024/README.md

     not specified otherwise.
 Each database can only have one version at any given time.
 A database can't exist in multiple versions at once.

--   The act of opening a database creates *a connection*.
+-   The act of opening a database creates <i>a connection</i>.
 There may be multiple [connections](https://www.w3.org/TR/IndexedDB/#dfn-connection) to a given database at any given time.